TentacleOrg/Tentacle/doc/ActivityLogApi.md

 // uncomment below to setup prefix (e.g. Bearer) for API key, if needed
 //defaultApiClient.getAuthentication<ApiKeyAuth>('CustomAuthentication').apiKeyPrefix = 'Bearer';

-final api_instance = ActivityLogApi();
+final api = Openapi().getActivityLogApi();
-final startIndex = 56; // int | Optional.
+final int startIndex = 56; // int | Optional.
 The record index to start at.
-All items with a lower index will be dropped from the results. final limit = 56; // int | Optional.
-The maximum number of records to return. final minDate = 2013-10-20T19:20:30+01:00; // DateTime | Optional.
+All items with a lower index will be dropped from the results. final int limit = 56; // int | Optional.
+The maximum number of records to return. final DateTime minDate = 2013-10-20T19:20:30+01:00; // DateTime | Optional.
 The minimum date.
-Format = ISO. final hasUserId = true; // bool | Optional.
+Format = ISO. final bool hasUserId = true; // bool | Optional.
 Filter log entries if it has user id, or not.

 try {
-    final result = api_instance.getLogEntries(startIndex, limit, minDate, hasUserId);
+    final response = api.getLogEntries(startIndex, limit, minDate, hasUserId);
-    print(result);
+    print(response);
-} catch (e) {
+} catch on DioError (e) {
     print('Exception when calling ActivityLogApi->getLogEntries: $e\n');
 }
 ```